-BMGT 201 Introduction to Business Computing (3) Two hours of lecture and one hour of laboratory per week.
-Sophomore standing.
-For BMGT majors only.
+BMGT 201M Introduction to Business Computing (3) Sophomore standing.
 Not open to students who have completed BMGT 301 prior to Fall 1997.
-Basic literacy course using common business computer-based applications.
+Basic literacy course using common computer-based applications.
 Considers the role of information technology in the modern workplace, as well as the use of computing applications in problem solving.

 BMGT 210 Basic Accounting (3) Prerequisite: Restricted to Non-BMGT Majors only.
 Sophomore standing.
 Credit will be granted for only one of the following: (BMGT 210 or 220) or (BMGT 210 or 221).
-Basic Accounting for NON Business Majors; combines principles of financial and managerial accounting.
+Basic Accounting for Non-Business Majors; combines principles of financial and managerial accounting.
 Not open to BMGT majors.
 Credit will not be given for both BMGT 210 and either BMGT 220 or BMGT 221.